Persian Film Festival

 PFFA showcases an uncensored and carefully curated selection of features, documentaries, and short films.
 The festival offers Australian audiences a rare and enriching opportunity to engage with captivating stories from one of the world's most esteemed cinematic traditions – films that might not otherwise reach Australian screens.
 As of 2011, the festival's director is Amin Palangi.

 History

-The Persian Film Festival Australia was founded in 2011 by Iranian-Australian filmmaker Amin Palangi.
+The Persian Film Festival Australia was founded in 2011 by Iranian-Australian filmmaker Dr Amin Palangi.
 The inaugural edition was held in Sydney and expanded to other Australian capital cities, hosted at Palace Cinemas.

 Since its inception the festival has been a platform for promoting Persian cinema and fostering cultural exchange between Australian and Persian-speaking communities.
 The festival has gained international recognition, attracting filmmakers from Iran and the broader Persian-speaking world.
 It has provided a space for exploring themes of identity, migration, and social issues, resonating with Australia's multicultural landscape.

 PFFA has also hosted Australian premieres of films by prominent directors, including Oscar-winning filmmaker Asghar Farhadi and Academy Award nominee Mohammad Rasoulof.